 The effects of reputational harm can have adverse impacts on the suppliers of a company.
 Additionally, it can affect the relations that you have built with your partners, stakeholders, and other parties that have invested in your business.

-Legal consequences of Cyber-attack
+Legal Consequences of Cyber-attack

 Data security and protection laws require a business to manage the privacy and security of a company’s financial data, its employees, and its customers.
 If the information is compromised deliberately or accidentally, and you fail to deploy the proper safety measures, a company might face fines and regulatory permissions.